Spectacular Neighborhood Holiday Lights and Christmas Lights in Chicago

 Avon Lane in Tinley Park, photo courtesy of TP Christmas House, Facebook

 The lights on Avon Lane in Tinley Park are well worth getting out of the car.
 You’ll find additional parking at Prairie View Middle School.
 As you walk through the lights, you’ll find scenes from Frozen, a moving carousel, a dance floor, a new igloo scene, and so much more.
 Consider a donation for Together We Cope to help families in need.
-Last year the family raised $32,000.
+Last year the family raised almost $35,000.